- The Amazon

 What to see in Brazil

-Brazil's attractions are equally divided between the urban and the natural, with the cultural delights of cities like Rio de Janeiro and Sao Paolo balancing the natural wonders of the Amazon and Pantanal rainforests and ensuring there's something to see and do in Brazil for just about anybody.
+Brazil's attractions are equally divided between the urban and the natural; with the cultural delights of cities like Rio de Janeiro and Sao Paulo, and the natural wonders of the Amazon and Pantanal rainforests, there's something to see and do in Brazil for just about anybody.

-Every year, thousands flock to the world-famous Carnival in Rio, when the entire city is enveloped in parties, parades, music and dancing.
-Rio also features the iconic Christ the Redeemer statue, which is one of the seven marvels of the modern world, and the architectural marvel Samba City.
-The mild climate of the major cities makes them an attractive destination all year long, with the coastal areas being even warmer and suited to year-round sunbathing.
-Brazil's major cities are known for their wild nightlife, with enough bars, clubs, dance halls, and parties to satisfy even the most hedonistic.
+Every year, thousands flock to the world-famous Carnival in Rio, when the entire city is awash in parties, parades, music and dancing.
+Rio also features the iconic Christ the Redeemer statue, which is one of the seven marvels of the modern world, and the architectural wonder Samba City.
+The mild climate of the major cities makes them an attractive destination all year round, with the coastal areas being even warmer and suited to year-round sunbathing.
+Brazil's major cities are known for their wild nightlife, with enough bars, clubs, dance halls, and parties to satisfy even the most hedonistic visitor.

 Brazil is a huge country, with an area larger than the continental United States, and over half of that is rainforest.
-The Amazon, the world's largest tropical rainforest, covers seven million square kilometres and is a bird-watching and wildlife paradise, home to countless species of plants and animals you won't find in any other country.
+The Amazon, the world's largest tropical rainforest, covers seven million square kilometres and is a wildlife and bird watching paradise, home to countless species of plants and animals you won't find in any other country.
 The pink dolphin, for example, is only found in the Amazon and its tributaries.
-You might also find jaguars, howler monkeys, sloths, toucans and anacondas, among many other things.
+You might also find jaguars, howler monkeys, sloths, toucans and anacondas, among many other creatures.

-Brazil's oceans are also teeming with amazing creatures.
-Dolphin and whale-watching are popular activities in places like Fernando de Noronha, and snorkelling in Bonito, whose name fittingly means 'beautiful', is a delight.
-Praia do Forte and other beaches are also good places to find sea turtles hatching.
+Brazil's oceans are also teeming with amazing animals.
+Dolphin and whale watching are popular activities in places like Fernando de Noronha, and snorkelling in Bonito, which fittingly means 'beautiful', is a delight.
+Praia do Forte and other beaches are also good places to witness the hatching of sea turtles.

-This peninsula and group of 365 islands (one for each day of the year!) is a holiday playground that boasts 2,000 beautiful…
+This peninsula and group of 365 islands (one for each day of the year) is a holiday playground that contains 2,000 beautiful beaches and a natural wonderland of mountains, forests, waterfalls,…

-This famous Rio beach neighbourhood was just a small fishing village until a new highway changed the face of it sometime…
+This famous Rio beach neighbourhood was just a small fishing village until a new highway built in the early 1900s brought crowds of visitors to these golden shores.
+The Copacabana Palace…

-The Rio Iguaçu arises in the coastal mountains of Paraná and Santa Catarina and snakes west for 370 miles…
+The Rio Iguaçu begins its journey in the coastal mountains of Paraná and Santa Catarina, snaking west for 370 miles (600km) before it widens majestically, plunging and crashing…

-Immortalised in a popular song, 'The girl from Ipanema', this part of Rio offers not only a legendary beach, but numerous…
+Immortalised in a popular song, 'The girl from Ipanema', this neighbourhood of Rio offers not only a legendary beach, but numerous excellent hotels, a bustling nightlife, sophisticated shopping opportunities,…

-Where the dark waters of the Rio Negro join the lighter muddy waters of the Rio Solimoes a natural phenomenon results:…
+Where the dark waters of the Rio Negro join the lighter, muddy waters of the Rio Solimoes, an incredible natural phenomenon results.
+The separate shades of water run side by side for a length of more…

 Become our Brazil Travel Expert